ringcentral/ringcentral-csharp-client/README.md

 [RingCentral API Reference](https://developer.ringcentral.com/api-docs/latest/index.html#!#APIReference.html) is where you can find all the endpoints, requests, parameters and all kinds of necessary details.

+Please note: as a guest reader, you can only read the basic version of API Reference.
+Please do login if you want to get information about Advanced API endpoints.

 ## Initialization